School Handbook

 REPORT CARDS

-Quarterly Report Cards are sent to all parents to give an accurate indication of the progress, or lack of progress, being made.
+Quarterly report cards are sent to all parents to give an accurate indication of the progress, or lack of progress, being made.
 Each student is evaluated academically and may also be scored in the area of self-government.
 The academic grade is based upon the average for daily work, quizzes, and tests.
 Exams are calculated into the semester averages.
 Additional marks on secondary reports are used to reflect effort and conduct.
+Report cards must be signed by a parent and returned each quarter (except the fourth quarter).

 In the elementary, self-government marks are aimed at the development of Christian character.
 We emphasize the following qualities in the lives of the students:

-• Industry – Has diligent habits of attention to business and study
+- Industry – Has diligent habits of attention to homework and study

 Teachers use S (satisfactory), N (needs improvement), and U (unsatisfactory) to evaluate the student in these self-government qualities.